cyccro/ishtar/README.md

 # Ishtar

-Ishtar is a text editor built in the terminal written in rust with Ratatui crate which is highly inspired in Neovim.
-The project itself isn't something big, but only something I'm making for fun and study.
+Ishtar is a text editor highly inspired in Neovim written in rust.
+The project itself isn't something big and do not pretend to be, but only a for fun and study project.
 ## Basic Features

 * Keybinds<br>